-This alternative to starting your own nonprofit, or by using a fiscal sponsor while waiting for your organization’s determination to come back from the IRS, allows you to seek grants and solicit tax-deductible donations under the sponsor’s exempt status.
-Using a fiscal sponsor, a non-exempt individual, project, event, or organization can take advantage of a lot of the benefits of a tax-exempt nonprofit organization.
+An alternative to starting your own nonprofit or by using a fiscal sponsor while waiting for your organization’s determination to come back from the IRS, Fiscal Sponsorship allows projects to seek grants and solicit tax-deductible donations under the fiscal sponsor’s tax-exempt status.
+Using a fiscal sponsor, a non-exempt individual, project, or organization can receive many of the benefits of a tax-exempt nonprofit organization.

-Legally, any existing tax-exempt nonprofit organization can act as a fiscal sponsor but, because of the legal complexity and administration required, not all nonprofits will do so.
-If you’re looking for a fiscal sponsor, it’s best to partner with an organization with which you have a good relationship, and/or one that has an existing fiscal sponsorship program.
-Organizations also offer different types of sponsorship agreements or relationships, so make sure to do your research on what will be the best fit for your project.
+Legally, any existing tax-exempt nonprofit organization may act as a fiscal sponsor, but due to the legal complexity and administration required, not all nonprofits will do so.
+If you’re looking for a fiscal sponsor, it’s best to partner with an organization with which you already have a strong relationship and/or one that has an existing fiscal sponsorship program.
+Organizations also offer different types of sponsorship agreements and/or relationships, so be sure to do your research on what will be the best fit for your project.

 What type of fiscal sponsorship does the Arts & Business Council provide?

-The Arts & Business Council provides fiscal sponsorship under the Pre-Approved Grant, or Model C, arrangement.
-With this relationship, the sponsored project is a separate legal entity whose purpose is aligned with the Arts & Business Council’s mission and purposes, and we strongly suggest that it is incorporated in the state of Tennessee as a nonprofit organization.
+The Arts & Business Council provides Fiscal Sponsorship under the Pre-Approved Grant, or Model C, arrangement.
+In this relationship, the sponsored project remains a separate legal entity whose purpose is aligned with the Arts & Business Council’s mission, and we strongly suggest that most projects be incorporated in the state of Tennessee, most often as an LLC/nonprofit organization.

 What does a fiscal sponsor do?
 Why is fiscal sponsorship valuable?